bmacnaughton/gulp-markers/README.md

 <h4><b><code>.findMarkers(opts)</code></b></h4>

 findMarkers returns a transform stream.
 No opts are currently implemented.
+The filenames in which the markers were found can be fetched.

 <h4><b><code>.replaceMarkers(opts)</code></b></h4>